 Basic net loss per common share is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common shares and potentially dilutive securities outstanding for the period.
 For purposes of the diluted net loss per share calculation, the Company's common stock options are considered to be potentially dilutive securities.
-As the Company has reported a net loss for all periods presented, diluted net loss per common share for those periods.
+As the Company has reported a net loss for all periods presented, diluted net loss per common share is the same as basic net loss per common share for those periods.